 It’s important for all of us, both service providers and consumers, to be up to date with the latest news and developments in Insurance.
-Considering that FEMA has recently updated Flood Maps for 2023 and California agencies have expressed concern over potential summer floods for the next months of 2023.
-Let’s go over some important details about Flood Insurance for 2023.
+Considering that FEMA has recently updated Flood Maps for 2024 and California agencies issued a report on the summer floods from of 2023.
+Let’s go over some important details about Flood Insurance for 2024.

 Risk Rating 2.0, FEMA’s not-so-new-anymore way of setting flood insurance rates, has fulfilled the expectation to raise the premium for many property owners, especially those near the coast with low elevation.
-Recent data shows how much the rates will go up – or down – in different counties and ZIP codes for 2023 an onwards.
-Let’s go over a few bullet-points on how it has impacted the insurance industry and how it will affect consumers across in 2023.
+Recent data shows how much the rates will go up – or down – in different counties and ZIP codes for 2024.
+Let’s go over a few bullet-points on how it has impacted the insurance industry and how it will affect consumers across in 2024.

 - The average flood insurance cost in the U.S. is $742 a year, according to NerdWallet’s analysis of 2023 National Flood Insurance Program rates.

 - Risk Rating 2.0 uses modern insurance-industry techniques to evaluate risk at a property level and charge higher premiums when appropriate.

 - Risk Rating 2.0 has increased the awareness and demand for flood insurance among homeowners who may not have realized their flood risk before.

 - Rising flood insurance costs under FEMA’s new Risk Rating 2.0 system are pushing up costs for homeowners in some areas and revealing a largely unseen level of risk.

 - Homeowners in the nation’s most flood-prone areas are facing huge price increases for flood insurance that could cause hundreds of thousands of people to cancel their policies and risk financial ruin if their home is flooded.
 Premiums will increase by thousands of dollars in the riskiest areas.
 Florida and Louisiana will face the steepest increases.